|Position:||Academic Team Leader|

-- MPharm (Hons), Robert Gordon University, 2001
+- MPharm (hons), Robert Gordon University, 2001

 - PgCert Research Methods, Robert Gordon University, 2004

-- PgCert Higher Education, Learning and Teaching, Robert Gordon University, 2005
+- PgCert Higher Education.
+Learning and Teaching, Robert Gordon University, 2005

-- PhD, Robert Gordon University, 2008
+- PhD Robert Gordon University, 2008

-- General Pharmaceutical Council (GPhC), 2010
+- Registered pharmacist with the General Pharmaceutical Council (GPhC), 2010

 - Canadian Pharmaceutical Association (CPhA), 2012